How To Make Family-Friendly Changes in Your Workplace

-Through a partnership with Health Links, Early Matters Greater Austin offers regional businesses access to an interactive Family Friendly Workplace Assessment.
-This online survey is a tool for business executives and human resource professionals to measure the "family-friendliness" of their workplace.
-It takes approximately 20 minutes to complete and upon completing the assessment, an individualized impact card is generated, scoring results by section and providing suggestions for additional resources.
-Early Matters Greater Austin can work with employers to review their individualized Impact Card.
+Through a partnership with Health Links, Early Matters Greater Austin offers regional businesses access to an interactive Family-Friendly Workplace Assessment.
+This online tool assists business executives and human resource professionals in measuring the "family-friendliness" of their workplace.

 WHAT ARE EMPLOYEE NEEDS?

 Determine what your team needs to know to move forward.
 If you identified a specific problem in the first step (Determine Your Goal), the team will need to gather data related to this question.
 For example, if management is concerned about turnover, the team will gather data on employee satisfaction and reasons for leaving.